MISSISSIPPI

 In Mississippi, the maximum benefit is capped at $1,500 per program year, with the actual amount determined by household income, household size, and the type of energy used.

-Most households may qualify for regular LIHEAP if their monthly income is at or below 60% of the State Median Income (SMI).
-This equals approximately $2,228 for a one-person household or $3,600 for a family of three.
+Most households may qualify for regular LIHEAP if their monthly income is at or below 60% of the State Median Income (SMI) or about $3,600 for a family of three.

 | Household Size | Income Limit |